CHAPTER Mhp 200 PRACTICE AND PROCEDURE

 (3) Any other reasons why the petitioner should be permitted to intervene.

-(b) Petitions for intervention shall be granted if the petitioner has a substantial interest in the proceeding, the petitioner requested intervention in accordance with these rules, and if granting intervention will not prejudice a party or unduly delay the board’s proceedings.
+(b) Motions to intervene shall be granted if the board finds the petitioner has a substantial interest in the proceeding, the petitioner requested intervention in accordance with these rules, and if granting intervention will not prejudice a party or unduly delay the board’s proceedings.

-(d) Once granted leave to intervene, an intervenor shall take the proceeding as he or she finds it and no portion of the proceeding shall be repeated because of the fact of intervention.
+(c) Once granted leave to intervene, an intervener shall take the proceeding as he or she finds it and no portion of the proceeding shall be repeated because of the fact of intervention.

 Source.
 (See Revision Note at chapter heading for Psy 100) #5675, eff 7-22-93, EXPIRED: 7-22-99